Creating Manual QA projects

 To add collaborators as a group, your organization needs to have user groups.
 Navigate to our documentation on creating user groups for more information.

-To delete a group from the project, simply click the button next to the group name.
+To delete a group from the project, simply click the

 Change collaborator roles